 After a busy day you’re probably desperate for a sit down and some ‘me time’ as well.
 Finding yourself on the receiving end of an angry outburst or having to deal with some very difficult behaviour, is the last thing you want or need.
 But if you show your frustration there’s a chance you could make sundowning behaviour even worse.

 Tip: Ask for help.
 Caring for someone with dementia is incredibly hard, and caregiver stress and depression is all too common.
 If you need the support of a friend or relative, then say so.
-For instant support from other carers join The Unforgettable Dementia Support Group now.
+For instant support from other carers join The Live Better With Dementia Support Group now.

 3. Does any particular event seem to trigger sundowning?

 If your loved one is now living in a care home, late afternoon/early evening shift changes (day staff going home and night staff taking over) can cause disruption and extra noise, making it more difficult for people with dementia to stay calm and feel safe.
 If you are caring for them at home, does the change in their behaviour coincide with a family member coming home from work or school, or with loud music going on, or a vacuum cleaner being used?